progit/progit/de/07-customizing-git/01-chapter7.markdown

 #### color.ui ####
 <!-- #### color.ui #### -->

 Wenn Du Git entsprechend konfigurierst, wird es den Großteil der Ausgaben automatisch farblich darstellen.
-Du kannst sehr detailiert einstellen, wie und welche Farben verwendet werden sollen, aber um die Standard-Terminalfarben zu aktivieren musst Du `color.ui` auf 'true' setzen:
+Du kannst sehr detailliert einstellen, wie und welche Farben verwendet werden sollen, aber um die Standard-Terminalfarben zu aktivieren musst Du `color.ui` auf 'true' setzen:

 <!--
 Git automatically colors most of its output if you ask it to.
 You can get very specific about what you want colored and how; but to turn on all the default terminal coloring, set `color.ui` to true: